SumiSastri/js-ES6-10/DOM/readme.md

 In order to prevent this we can use e.stopPropagation() at any point in the DOM tree.
 Event bubbling is also halted when you specify the event's target and value by using the document object methods that call the API keys of the DOM.

 ## Types of events?
-- Clickevents: one of the most common type of events where functions are written to change the behaviour of an element, or elements, when the user clicks a button, link, area of the screen.
+- Click Events: one of the most common type of events where functions are written to change the behaviour of an element, or elements, when the user clicks a button, link, area of the screen.
+- Mouse Events: where mouse movements are tracked
+- Key Events: key-pad events like keypressed up or down
+- Change-events: In forms where inputs are added by user and the data is controlled by the inputs they type in - text, filters, radio buttons/checkbox/ toggle selections